 The port of Havana is less than a twenty-minute walk to the capital building of Havana.
 (El Capitolio)

-El Capitolio not only will provide an amazing picture for you, but you can even tour inside the building itself during select hours if you buy a ticket.
 The square surrounding acts as a major hub for many buses, cars, and taxis.
 However, don’t run off too quickly as nearby the square you will find lots to do, eat, and listen to.
 Stop by the famous Floriditas for a daiquiri or a piña colada.
 Or check out the Bacardi headquarters building a couple of squares over.

-You’ll also probably be pleasantly surprised that most street corners and many local restaurants have live music and dancing that you’ll definitely want to stop to take in!
+Most street corners and many local restaurants have live music and dancing that you’ll definitely want to stop to take in!

-2. Take a tour in a Vintage American Car
+2. Take A Vintage American Car Tour

-Don’t forget your hat, as the sun is sometimes so hot you’ll burn right through your hair on the top of your head!
+Don’t forget your hat, as the sun is sometimes so hot you’ll burn right through your hair on the top of your head.

 Pro Travel Tip: You do not need to be staying in the hotels to go up to the bars when they’re open.
 They offer incredible views of the city and in the nicer hotels maybe even some form of air conditioning.
 A chilled room is a rarity across the country.
 Look out over the city and enjoy watching all the vintage cars litter the streets with color.

-4. Forget about Wi-Fi
+4. Forget About Wi-Fi

 As a general rule of thumb, if there are ever locals lining up for something, it’s probably a good sign.
 The occasional churro truck at a street corner will ALWAYS have a line.
 For a quarter of a CUC (one of the current major currencies equal to slightly more than a dollar), you can buy yourself freshly made churros and even add powder sugar or chocolate on top.
 They’ll pull them straight out of the oil for you and are deliciously sweet and always hot!